smile-health/smile/README.md

 ---

+## Digital Public Good (DPG)

+SMILE is developed as a Digital Public Good in alignment with the DPG Standard.
+It contributes to Sustainable Development Goals by strengthening public health supply chains, improving data-driven decision-making, and supporting equitable access to essential health services.

+The project is:
+- Open-source
+- Platform-independent
+- Designed with privacy, security, and do-no-harm principles

 ## Next Steps
 - Explore the SMILE Knowledge Base to maximize your platform's potential;
 - Go over each SMILE Services for in-depth instructions;